Search for genetically modified parasite lines by:

 - P. berghei mutants expressing P. vivax proteinsIn these mutants the dhfr-ts gene of P. berghei is replaced with (pyrimethamine-resistant) dhfr-ts genes of P. vivax (Somsak et al., 2011 Malar J)

 - P. berghei mutants lacking expression MSP7 and/or plasmepsin4, which show (virulence) attenuation during blood stage proliferation

 - RMgmDB contains information on three independent P. berghei mutants lacking MSP7.
 All show a slightly slower blood stage proliferation, most probably due to a more severe restriction in reticulocyte invasion compared to wild type parasites.
 Rodent malaria parasites have three MSP7-related genes, all adjacently located on the same chromosome.
-The exact orthology with the 6 MSP7-related genes of P. falciparum, (MSP7 (PF13_0197) and the buy cialis 20 mg five MSP7-related proteins (MSRP1-5), is not clear.
+The exact orthology with the 6 MSP7-related genes of P. falciparum, (MSP7 (PF13_0197) and the want to buy cialis at cheap price five MSP7-related proteins (MSRP1-5), is not clear.

 - P. berghei mutants lacking expression of SMAC, a protein exported into the red blood cell; this protein is shown to be involved in CD36-mediated sequestration of P. berghei schizont (Fonager et al., 2011 J Exp Med)

 In this study an additional 18 gene deletion mutants has been reported, as well as the unsuccessful attempt to disrupt a further 11 genes (therefore likely to be essential in proliferation of asexual blood stages).
 All mutants have been included in RMgmDB.